pixeloven/pixeloven/README.md

 7) node-mocks-http replace with supertest
 8) Make client/server compilation configurable - we want to be able to use webpack in a library sense too - what about agnostic?
 9) Get docs working for github
+10) Remove docs option for now... need to find a better solution
+11) Get audit into build and make sure it passes without critical

 ## Planned v7
 1) Add static site generation support